 Natural infrastructure can reduce flood and erosion risks

-- Tips to consider when adapting systems to increased erosion and sedimentation – Protect floodplains and upstream areas at risk of gullying or headcutting.
-Manage areas to slow the flow!
-Diagnose “pinch points” that can channelize flow and disrupt floodplain access such as infrastructure that is aging, undersized or misaligned.
-Find ways to increase soil-water storage in headwaters, along streams and in floodplain areas by protecting forests and wetlands that promote deep rooted soils and infiltration.
+- Tips to consider when adapting systems to increased erosion and sedimentation – Protect vegetated floodplains and upstream areas at risk of gullying or headcutting and manage these areas to slow the flow!
+Diagnose “pinch points” that can channelize flow and disrupt floodplain access, this may be attributed to infrastructure that is aging, undersized or misaligned.
+Find ways to increase soil-water storage in headwaters, along streams and in floodplain areas by conserving forests and wetlands that promote deep rooted soils and infiltration.

 - Helpful Tools: Consider soil types when planning activities, particularly soils susceptible to erosion.
 The NRCS “Fragile Soils” index can help decipher soils vulnerable to degradation with a high susceptibility to erosion.
 Use NRCS Web Soil Survey tool to access the data and maps.

 - Tips to consider when adapting systems to more storm runoff volume and increased intensity – Plan ecosystem restorations to restore the functional hydrology at a watershed-scale.
-Plans that increase soil-water storage, reconnect upstream hydrology and connections to floodplains can increase the capacity of watersheds to route and absorb large volumes of water that can help reduce stress on downstream infrastructure.
+Plans that increase soil-water storage, reconnect upstream hydrology and connections to floodplains can increase the capacity of watersheds to route and absorb large volumes of water that may reduce stress on downstream infrastructure.
 Additionally, infrastructure can be built to accommodate and endure changing hydrology.
 Designing to accommodate changing hydrology may help to alleviate the long-term costs associated to maintenance, like repeated replacements and repairs for undersized or structures that fail after large rain or flood events.
 With precipitation inputs on the rise, the likelihood of infrastructure blowout and failure for inadequately designed structures increases over time.
-Examples include: using floodplain culverts, staged-release culverts, spillways - intentional dips in roads, etc. Check out the US Forest Service Stream Simulation tool for when designing infrastructure to match local stream characteristics.
+Examples include: using floodplain culverts, staged-release culverts, arched culverts, bridges, spillways and intentional dips in roads, etc. Check out the US Forest Service Stream Simulation tool for when designing infrastructure to match local stream characteristics.

 The region's forests and plant communities will be affected by a changing climate during this century,

-but individual tree and plant species will respond uniquely to climate change, depending on their particular ecological tolerances.
+but individual tree and plant species will respond uniquely to climate change, depending on their particular ecological tolerances and location.
 These resources summarize general climate change projections for tree species across several large landscapes in Wisconsin.

-- Lists of project future habitat suitability for individual tree species
+- Lists of projected future habitat suitability for individual tree species

 - Forest ecosystem vulnerability assessment for Wisconsin